zzhangjii/learning-library/workshops/docker/windows/README.md

 ## Introduction

-This document is a broad brush flow for assistance regarding the hands-on Docker experience if Ledcor decides they’d like to look at a .NET Core application (in this example an ASP app) running in the Oracle Cloud.
+This document is a broad brush flow regarding hands-on Docker experience if customers decide they’d like to look at a .NET Core application (in this example an ASP app) running in the Oracle Cloud.
 This will cover options for Linux and Windows instances running in a Compute Cloud Service.
-NOTE: Oracle trial accounts will only be able to run the Linux and Windows 2016 (VM) versions as they no longer include Bare Metal shapes.
-As such the preferred Windows Docker usage (IMO) of running Linux Docker containers on top of Hyper-V cannot be done in the trial accounts (last option documented below).
-However, the “Docker Toolbox for Windows” option can be shown on a Windows 2016 Standard VM shape.
-All variations are noted here for completeness.
+**NOTE: Oracle trial accounts will only be able to run Linux and Windows 2016 (VM) versions as they no longer include Bare Metal shapes**.
+As such the preferred Windows Docker usage of running Linux Docker containers on top of `Hyper-V` cannot be done in the trial accounts (This option is still documented here).
+However, the `Docker Toolbox for Windows` option can be shown from a Windows 2016 Standard VM shape.
+Both Docker for Windows variations are shown here for completeness.

 This document is not a step by step flow to the entire end game.
-Rather, tt assumes familiarity with OCI, Docker and Windows.
+Rather, it assumes familiarity with OCI, Docker and Windows.

 ### Exploring some Options